 How was Grandpa SO certain that he was going to see the face of God when he passed to the next life?
-Well, it’s not because he was such a “good person” or because he belonged to a particular church or because he was baptized in a special way.
+Well, it’s not because he was such a “good person” or because he belonged to a particular church, or because he was baptized in a special way.
 There is nothing he could have possibly done in his own power to attain such a precious Gift.

-The only way he was able to be certain that when he die he would see the face of God and take a hold of His hand was through Faith.
-The Faith that was given and placed in his heart to believe that Jesus is the Only way to God the Father and to be certain that He died on the cross to pay for every single sin he ever committed.
+The only way he was able to be certain that when he died he would see the face of God and take a hold of His hand was through Faith.
+The Faith that was given and placed in his heart to believe that Jesus is the only way to God the Father and to be certain that He died on the cross to pay for every single sin he ever committed.